acgetchell/acgetchell.github.io-archive/content/2016-04-17-atom-v-clion.md

 Debugging works now, it's reportedly an issue with symbolic links in the project path, and improvements are expected in the next version.
-I've configured Run/Debug so that GoogleTests are pleasant to use now, as is the VCS GitHub integration.
-CLion has now replaced my Terminal window and GitHub desktop, so I'm pretty comfortable coding in CLion now, and don't really want to go back.
+I've configured Run/Debug so that GoogleTests are pleasant to use, as is the VCS GitHub integration.
+CLion has replaced my Atom/Terminal/GitHub Desktop trifecta;
+I'm pretty comfortable coding in CLion now, and don't really want to go back.

 ![CLion Debugging](images/clion-debugging.png)